FastConnect: With an Oracle Partner

 - Select either All traffic or IPSec over FastConnect traffic only.
 The virtual circuit can be used for IPSec over FastConnect with either choice, but you can select to only allow encrypted traffic on the virtual circuit.
 Redundant virtual circuits must have the same setting, so this is matched on the other virtual circuit.

-- Provisioned Bandwidth: Choose a value.
-If your bandwidth needs increase later, you can update the virtual circuit to use a different value (see To edit a virtual circuit).
+- Provisioned Bandwidth: Select a value.
+If the bandwidth needs increase later, you can update the virtual circuit to use a different value (see To edit a virtual circuit).

-- Partner Service Key (Optional): Enter the service key provided by your Oracle partner.
+- Partner Service Key (Optional): Enter the service key provided by the Oracle partner.
 You can enter this key now or edit the circuit later.
+If the partner chosen is AT&T Netbond, you can add a placeholder service key or leave the field blank in the virtual circuit creation phase.
+See OCI FastConnect for AT&T Partner - simplified procedure for more details.

-If your BGP session goes to Oracle (see Basic Network Diagrams), the dialog box includes other fields for the BGP session:
+If the BGP session goes to Oracle (see Basic Network Diagrams), the dialog box includes other fields for the BGP session:

-- Customer BGP IP Address: The BGP peering IP address for your edge (your CPE), with a subnet mask from /28 to /31.
+- Customer BGP IP Address: The BGP peering IP address for the edge device (the CPE), with a subnet mask from /28 to /31.

 - Oracle BGP IP Address: The BGP peering IP address you want to use for the Oracle edge (the DRG), with a subnet mask from /28 to /31.